Kristoffer Zachariassen: Ferencváros

 On 3 April 2024, he scored twice in a Magyar Kupa match against Diósgyőri VTK at the Diósgyőri Stadion in the 2023–24 Magyar Kupa season.

 On 20 April 2024, the Ferencváros–Kisvárda tie ended with a goalless draw at the Groupama Aréna on the 29th match day of the 2023–24 Nemzeti Bajnokság I season which meant that Ferencváros won their 35th championship.

 On 15 May 2024, Ferencváros were defeated by Paks 2–0 in the 2024 Magyar Kupa Final at the Puskás Aréna.

 On 7 November 2024, he scored the second goal in a 4-0 victory over FC Dynamo Kyiv on the fourth match day of the 2024–25 UEFA Europa League league phase.

+Zachariassen won the 2024–25 Nemzeti Bajnokság I season with Ferencváros after beating Győr 2–1 at the ETO Park on the last match day on 24 May 2025.
+On 9 May 2026, he won the 2025–26 Magyar Kupa season with Ferencváros by beating Zalaegerszegi TE 1–0 in the 2026 Magyar Kupa final at Puskás Aréna.

+On 13 August 2026, he played a crucial role in the equalizer against Górnik Zabrze in the round of the 2026–27 UEFA Europa League qualifying.
+After the match, Marius Corbu said that "Many people may not realize how valuable his play is, because he’s not the type to pull off flashy moves or dribble his way through the field.
+However, anyone who understands soccer knows exactly that what he does sets an example worth following.
+That’s exactly what a professional soccer player should be like!”

 International career

 Zachariassen made his debut for the Norway national team on 6 June 2021 in a friendly against Greece.
 He started the game and was substituted at half-time with Norway down 2–0 at home.
 The game finished with a 2–1 loss.